AdobeDocs/experience-manager-65.fr-FR/help/assets/config-smart-tagging.md

 <!-- TBD: This link will update soon after the new articles goes live on docs.adobe.com.
 Change it when new URL is available.
 -->

-To enable Enhanced Smart Tags, in addition to the above, also install the latest [AEM service pack](https://helpx.adobe.com/fr/experience-manager/aem-releases-updates.html).
+To enable Enhanced Smart Tags, in addition to the above, also install the latest [Experience Manager service pack](https://helpx.adobe.com/fr/experience-manager/aem-releases-updates.html).

 ## Obtention d’un certificat public {#obtain-public-certificate}